leoloso/graphql-by-pop.com/docs/operational/nested-mutations.md

 - `Root.updatePost`
 - `Post.update`

 We can decide to keep both of them, or remove the ones from the `Root` type, which are redundant.
+This is accomplished through environment settings (check section at the bottom).

 ## Validating mutations via the operation type